seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-01-30-obstacle-tower-2.md

 - Not all 54 actions are needed.
 - Extracting features from raw visual input would be harder than Montezuma's Revenge for CNNs.
 - Distilling game knowledge is essential. (ex.
 Hierarchical Reinforcement Learning)

+## What's Next?

+Now that I played the game myself, I should now check how the agent would see and play the game.
+In the next post, I will check the observation space and the action space of the agent.
+Afterwards, I will run a simple baseline agent and discuss possible improvements to this baseline agents, listing some noteworthy papers.